 Once upon a time, good communication mattered.
 Proper use of language was core schooling.
 A skill we aspired to command.
 Socially and professionally, strong vocabulary impressed.
 Eloquence was a virtue.
 Oratory, a thing of beauty.
 Until, that is, Donald Trump…

-[REPRISED] Add the mysterious case of the missing “t” to the growing and gloomy list of phenomena destined to further degrade American culture.
+Add the mysterious case of the missing “t” to the growing and gloomy list of phenomena destined to further degrade American culture.
 We’re already surrendering the written word.
 Acronyms, abbreviations, letters and emojis now indiscriminately replace actual words.
-On…
+On the…

 The past four years have taught us so much.
 That language matters.
 That words matter.
 That context matters.
 And most of all, that listening and learning matters.
 Here is an alphabetical mnemonic cheat sheet.
 Alternative facts.
 Kellyanne Conway tried to…